Last Updated on March 10, 2021 by Julia Wilson

 My cat has been treated but still has fleas

 More and more people are raising concerns about the effectiveness of flea products, I personally have experienced this with my own cats.
-It is believed that fleas may be developing a resistance many popular brands of product, reducing their effectiveness.
-If you are experiencing this problem with your own cat, speak to your veterinarian as there are a number of newer products on the market which may help.
+It is believed that fleas may be developing a resistance to many popular brands of product, reducing their effectiveness.
+If you are experiencing this problem with your own cat, speak to your veterinarian as several newer products on the market may help.
 I have a cat who suffers terribly from flea allergy dermatitis and as of today have switched him to Comfortis.
 I will provide an update in a few weeks on how he is.

 A second possible cause is your cat is becoming quickly re-infested either because the home hasn’t been adequately decontaminated (remember it is only adult fleas which live on your cat, the rest of the flea life cycle is spent in the environment such as bedding, in crevices, carpets etc).
 Vacuum your home, paying attention to under furniture and along skirting boards, wash all cat bedding and dry in the sun or a tumble dryer.
 You can also use Frontline spray on your cat’s bedding.
 A flea bomb or a pest controller should also be used to kill fleas in the environment.

 Finally, remember to treat all cats and dogs for fleas at the same time.